Assassination of José Calvo Sotelo: Meeting of the Permanent Deputation of the Cortes

 Both the Government and the President of the Cortes agreed to suspend parliamentary sessions until tensions subsided.
 However, the CEDA opposed the decision and insisted on holding a session to address the situation.
 When Diego Martínez Barrio, President of the Cortes, refused, CEDA leader José María Gil-Robles retorted: “Communicate to the perpetrators of Calvo Sotelo’s death that tonight I am sleeping at home, in case they want to come and assassinate me", prompting Martínez Barrio to accuse him of calling them assassins.
 Ultimately, President Manuel Azaña, invoking Article 81 of the Constitution of 1931, suspended the Cortes for eight days.
 Nonetheless, the Permanent Deputation was required to meet on July 15 to renew the expiring state of alarm.
 Diego Martínez Barrio hoped the session would be uneventful due to the limited number of attending deputies—22 in total, only seven from the right.

 At 11:30 a.m. the session began, notably without the presence of Prime Minister Santiago Casares Quiroga, who was represented by Ministers Augusto Barcia Trelles and Juan Moles (Interior).
 After the motion to extend the state of alarm was read, the monarchist representative Fernando Suárez de Tangil, Count of Vallellano, addressed the assembly.
 He read a statement drafted by Pedro Sainz Rodríguez, describing Calvo Sotelo's murder as a "true State crime" and blaming the government for either instigating or being complicit in the act.
 Though Sainz Rodríguez later admitted he had no proof, this accusation would be perpetuated throughout the Franco dictatorship.

 Historian Ian Gibson argues the monarchists used the assassination to discredit the government, regardless of its actual involvement.
 Two weeks earlier, Sainz Rodríguez had signed an arms deal in Rome to acquire 43 Italian fighter planes, a significant move in preparing for a coup.
 According to historian Ángel Viñas, this was a decisive step in facilitating Franco’s later transport of the Army of Africa to the peninsula.

 The monarchist statement accused the government of fostering an atmosphere of violence that enabled the assassination, citing prior threats made in Parliament, including one by the Socialist Ángel Galarza.
 It also launched a scathing attack on Prime Minister Casares Quiroga, referencing his past actions and alleged threats to Calvo Sotelo.
-The monarchist bloc concluded by announcing its withdrawal from the Cortes, claiming that Spain was no longer a normal or civilized state.
+The monarchist bloc concluded by announcing its withdrawal from the Cortes, asserting that Spain was no longer a normal or civilized state.